If you’ve been having some back or neck pain while working lately, it might be time to assess things. The dangers of sitting badly are real.

 This is a little knob feature that you can use to adjust how easily it is for you to rock back in your chair.

-It’s really up to you, but you want enough tension for the full back support while you still have the option to recline back a few degrees whenever you need to repositioning and stretch to your spine.
+It’s really up to you, but you want enough tension for the full back support while you still have the option to recline back a few degrees whenever you need to reposition and stretch your spine.

 This refers to the contour of the back support that outlines your lower back.